Oxidative stress in relation to chronic periodontal disease

 Kluknavská Janka, Timková Silvia, Schwartzová Vladimíra, Vašková Janka

-American Journal of Research in Medical Sciences.
+American Journal of Medical and Clinical Sciences.
 2019;

 Chronic periodontal disease is a relatively common inflammatory disease which,

 untreated, can lead to premature tooth loss.
 Many factors, including oxidative stress,

 play a role in the etiology of this disease.
 Various markers of oxidative stress have been

 evaluated in saliva and sulcular fluid between patients with chronic periodontal disease

 and healthy people in many studies, with some current studies suggesting changes in

 both the local and systemic redox equilibrium of patients.
 Antioxidant therapy seems